 - G is Newton’s gravitational constant,

-- c is the speed of light in vacuum, and
+- c is the speed of light in a vacuum, and

 - Tμν is the stress–energy tensor.

-I found this yotube that explains the general relativity field equation.
+I found this youtube that explains the general relativity field equation.
 I like it because of the good graphic representations.

-As with the tensor youtube made by Dan Fleisch, this made by Eugene Khutoryansky show graphically how a tensor change depending on curvature of space.
-Very well done video.
+As with the tensor youtube made by Dan Fleisch, this made by Eugene Khutoryansky shows graphically how a tensor change depending on curvature of space.